justin-p/SenseCon2022-IaC-Ansible-Workshop/README.md

 ## Create infrastructure

-To create the infrastructure change directory to `deploy_server` and run the ansible create playbook.
+To create the infrastructure change directory to `deploy_infra` and run the ansible create playbook.

 **Note**: Don't forget to run the export commands in your current termonal so that Terraform can authenticate to your preferred cloud provider.

 ```
-cd deploy_server
+cd deploy_infra
-ansible-playbook create.yml
+ansible-playbook single_host_create.yml
 ```

 ## Destroy infrastructure

-To create the infrastructure change directory to `deploy_server` and run the ansible destroy playbook.
+To create the infrastructure change directory to `deploy_infra` and run the ansible destroy playbook.

 **Note**: Don't forget to run the export commands in your current termonal so that Terraform can authenticate to your preferred cloud provider.

 ```
-cd deploy_server
+cd deploy_infra
-ansible-playbook destroy.yml
+ansible-playbook single_host_destroy.yml
 ```